digital-asset/daml/docs/source/app-dev/bindings-scala/index.rst

 There are two main components:

 - Scala codegen
     DAML to Scala code generator.
 Use this to generate Scala classes from DAML models.
-The generated Scala code provides a type safe way of creating contracts (create command) and exercising contract choices (exercise command).
+The generated Scala code provides a type safe way of creating contracts (:ref:`com.digitalasset.ledger.api.v1.createcommand`) and exercising contract choices (:ref:`com.digitalasset.ledger.api.v1.exercisecommand`).

 - Akka Streams-based API
     The API that you use to send commands to the ledger and receive transactions back.